 What to Expect After Treatment

 Tree recovery will be proportional to the severity of the infection at the time of treatment.
-Proactive treatment, either the preceding fall or very early in the spring, prior to budbreak, will suppress or prevent infection.
-PHOSPHO-jet will elicit a plant health response that will make the trees look healthier and more robust.
+Proactive treatment, either the preceding fall or very early in the spring, prior to bud break, will suppress or prevent infection.
+PHOSPHO-jet will elicit a plant health response that helps trees endure the infection and look healthier and more robust.
+A total of 1-3 injections might be needed depending on the disease pressure in a given season.